- Ch.1: Choose Your Hosting Provider

 For example, our soap categories are divided into three main categories (Holiday Season Soaps; Scented Soaps; Fragrance-Free Soaps), which the user can see right from the homepage.

-And if the user clicks on a specific category, they will only see the products that are meant to be in that category.
+And if the user clicks on a specific category, they will only see the products meant to be in that category.
 See the screenshot below.

 As far as the sorting options go, you can see that there is a default sorting bar on every product page that goes like this:

-Sorting by product popularity, average customer rating, latest products, pricing from low to high and high to low.
+Sorting by product popularity, average customer rating, latest products, pricing from low to high and low.

 The plugin can also display your merchandise without the slider, or you can add a single related product to your sidebar.
 Furthermore, you can exclude specific categories if you don’t want certain types of items to appear in your related products.